seyLu/pinned-gists/packages/active-languages/README.md

   1. Go to [https://gist.github.com/](https://gist.github.com/) and create a new public gist.

-  2. Name the file (e.g., "Recent Coding Languages") and add a description (e.g., "⚡ Active Languages").
+  2. Name the file (e.g., "active-languages.txt") and add a description (e.g., "⚡ Active Languages").

 ### 2. Generate a GitHub Token